uadmin/uadmin/docs/tags.rst

 **default_value**
 ^^^^^^^^^^^^^^^^^
-Mainly used in the input field on which value you want to initialize
+Mainly used in the input field on which value you want to initialize.
+It is applicable only for string data type.

 Format: